 The TAL framework also permits the use of multiple value domains, which can be used for modeling different types of objects that might occur in the world which is being modeled.
 For example, the well-known blocks world contains blocks that can be stacked on top of each other.
-The blocks world can then be modeled using a value domain for blocks, containing values such as A, B and C, together with parameterized boolean-valued features representing relations such as on(block1, block2), which holds iff block1 is on top of block2, and clear(block), which holds iff there is no block on top of block.
+The blocks world can then be modeled using a value domain for blocks, containing values such as A, B and C, together with parameterized Boolean-valued features representing relations such as $on(block_1, block_2)$, which holds iff $block_1$ is on top of $block_2$, and clear(block), which holds iff there is no block on top of the given block.
 Of course, values can also be used to represent properties of objects rather than the objects themselves.
 For example, if the color of each block should be modeled, then this could be done using a value domain for colors containing values such as red, green and blue, together with a color-valued (non-boolean) feature color(block).
-In summary, instantiated parameterized features take specific values (boolean or non-boolean) at specific times.
+In summary, instantiated parameterized features take specific values (Boolean or non-Boolean) at specific timepoints.
 In this manner, both relations and properties are capable of being represented.